 Competences/NOS are the building blocks used to inform qualification units.
 These units are then used to create flexible qualifications which support individuals to demonstrate occupational competence in a role.
 Learners are assessed on their ability to perform and demonstrate competence in the workplace.
 The units within the qualifications can also be used for Continuing Professional Development (CPD) and career progression.
-These qualifications are often also a major component of Apprenticeships.
+These qualifications are often a component of an Apprenticeship.

 How are NOS developed?

-Skills for Health has lead responsibility for developing NOS for the health sector.
-We work collaboratively with the relevant stakeholders, practitioners and experts to write the competences.
+Skills for Health works collaboratively with the relevant stakeholders, practitioners and experts to write the competences.
 This work is usually carried out as a project with a Steering Group, Working Group and Project Executive Group in place to support progress.

-NOS have been agreed through the internal Skills for Health process and have to meet the quality criteria set down by the UK NOS Panel, who are responsible for the approval of all NOS.
+NOS have to meet the quality criteria set down by the UK NOS Panel, who are responsible for the approval of all NOS.

 How are they kept up to date?

 NOS are reviewed when there is sufficient evidence of the need for change.
 This might be when a NOS no longer reflects current practice, there is a change in legislation or it becomes part of a wider qualification review.
-Find out about our NOS in development.
+You can find about the latest NOS developments here.